S3

 • Rites of Passage: Involves the study of rites of passage such as birth, coming of age and marriage across several religious and non-religious traditions.

-• Morality and Belief: Exploring contemporary moral issues from religious and non - religious perspectives e.g. euthanasia, medical ethics.
+• Morality, medicine, and the Human Body: Exploring contemporary moral issues from religious and non - religious perspectives e.g. euthanasia, use of human embryos, and the value of life.

 Possible Careers